nic0michael/Nicos-Kanban-Board-Microservice/deployement_instructions.md

 Copy to a folder named : kanban-board

-Run the folowing command from a terminal in that folder:
+Run the following command from a terminal in that folder:

 **java -jar spring-boot-kanban-board_V1_0_1.jar**

-You can run shellscript start.sh or batch file start.BAT
+You can run shell script start.sh or batch file start.BAT

 ### Open Browser to this URL